Batman: Some days, you just can't get rid of a bomb!

 Robin: It looks bad, Batman.
 This brassy bird has us buffaloed.

-The Catwoman: [to Batman, posing as Kitka] If you please, to take off the mask to give the better picture?
+Miss Kitka: [to Batman] If you please, to take off the mask to give the better picture?

 Commissioner Gordon: Great Scott!
 Batman take off his mask?